nanoframework/nanoFramework.Benchmark/README.md

 Note, that benchmark method must be public and without parameters.

+#### Baseline

+BaselineAttribute is used to specify which method should be considered as baseline for calculation.
+Add new colum "Ratio" to output.

 ### Parsers

 You can specify parsers as attributes on class.
 Every parsers is invoked after benchmark run, so you can get results in multiple formats.